Programmers-Universal-Group/Support/.github/ISSUE_TEMPLATE/review-my-open-source-link-or-project.md

 ---

-Items we can review on a live stream:
+Items we can review on a live stream or meetups:

 - GitHub profile
 - Open source project